lukso-network/LIPs/LSPs/LSP-22-TransferRestriction.md

 - `key`: The identifier of the asset.
 Based on the fungibility, the key will be the tokenID or the holder's address casted to uint256.
 - `newType`: The new RestrictionType applied to the asset after redemption.
-- `finalOwner`: The address of the smart contract the asset was redeemed on.
+- `finalOwner`: The smart contract address the asset was redeemed on.

 ## Rationale